CommonActionForum/liqen-core/docs/concepts/README.md

 > **TL;DR**
 >
-> - Questions are answered with Leeqs.
+> - Questions are answered with Liqens.
-> - A Leeq is a group of Annotations.
+> - A Liqen is a group of Annotations.
 > - Annotations are fragments of Articles.

 ## Ask a Question